fibercrypto/skycoin-wiki/Networking.md

 ## Peer Exchange (PEX)

 There are 2 messages used in PEX, GETP and GIVP.
 GETP is a request for more peers, and GIVP is the reply.
 Up to 20 peers randomly selected from the peerlist are sent as a GIVP message.
 The receiver of GIVP updates their peer pool with these peers, marking them as seen.
 Peers that have not been seen in over a week are discarded.
-When interacting with a peer listed in the peerlist, if they violate any conditions, they are blacklisted for that condition's blacklist period.
-Blacklists are not exchanged at this time.
 Unsolicited connections from an unknown peer cause that peer to be added to the peerlist.

-# Blacklist Conditions

-TODO